-If you are away from your local dealer and the need arises for service, contact the nearest authorized dealer.
-If, for any reason, you cannot obtain service, contact the nearest Regional Service Center.
+If the need arises for service while away from the local dealer, contact the nearest authorized dealer.
+If, for any reason, service cannot be obtained, contact the nearest Regional Service Center.
 Outside the United States and Canada, contact the nearest Marine Power International Service Center.